The OnePlus 11 is a great $699 Android phone with frustrating compromises | CNN Underscored

 The OnePlus 11 is simply beautiful

 Look at this thing!
 It’s hard to deny beauty when you see it, and the OnePlus 11 is just that: beautiful.
-My review unit came in Eternal Green which is a bit more vibrant than the official images would lead you to believe, but for those who’d rather have something sleek and unassuming, it also comes in Titan Black.
-(Oddly, OnePlus went with a frosted finish for the back glass on the Titan Black and glossy for the Eternal Green, and I wish they’d have used the frosted finish on both).
+My review unit came in Eternal Green, which is a bit more vibrant than the official images would lead you to believe.
+For those who’d rather have something sleek and unassuming, it also comes in Titan Black.
+(Oddly, OnePlus went with a frosted finish for the back glass on the Titan Black and glossy for the Eternal Green, and I wish they’d used the frosted finish on both).

 OnePlus wanted to showcase a “modern elegance” with this phone, and I think the company achieved that.
 The glass on the back blends with the aluminum frame and camera housing almost seamlessly, while the curved sides and corners help the phone feel more comfortable to hold.
 The device is also pretty light.
 At 205 grams, it’s considerably lighter than the 240-gram iPhone 14 Pro Max and even lighter than the 212-gram Pixel 7 Pro.